Miami Horror: Biography

 In late 2009 the band released their first major single "Sometimes" to commercial success, receiving frequent airplay on radio stations and club circuits.
 They later released their debut album Illumination on 20 August 2010 with debuted at number 10 on the ARIA Charts, with further singles including "Moon Theory" and "I Look to You" (the latter featuring Kimbra), each single receiving a music video alongside them.
 The fourth single, "Holidays", received a music video as well.

-On September 10, 2013, the roll-out for their second album, All Possible Futures started with the release of "Real Slow", a collaboration with Sarah Chernoff.
-Coincidencially, Grand Theft Auto V was released the following week, where "Sometimes" was featured as part of its in-game radio station, Radio Mirror Park.
+On 10 September 2013, the roll-out for their second album, All Possible Futures started with the release of "Real Slow", a collaboration with Sarah Chernoff.
+Coincidentally, Grand Theft Auto V was released the following week, where "Sometimes" was featured as part of its in-game radio station, Radio Mirror Park.
 A follow-up single with Cleopold, "Colours in the Sky", was released that November.
 In 2014, another single, "Wild Motion (Set It Free)" was released.
 The album itself was released on 21 April 2015.
 It debuted at number 65 on the ARIA Albums Chart in May 2015, with later singles including "Love Like Mine" (also with Cleopold), and "Cellophane (So Cruel)" (with Aaron Tiem & Gavin Turek).
 The band performed at Coachella Valley Music & Arts Festival, Corona Capital Festival, Electric Forest, and many other festivals in support of All Possible Futures.

 The departure of Aaron Shanahan was announced on 12 December 2016.
 The next year, the band independently released the EP The Shapes, featuring the single "Leila" which reached commercial success and frequent airplay in Japan, as well as Latin America where a Spanish version of "Leila" was also released and serviced to radio.
 Miami Horror produced and curated their own highly successful block parties in Sydney, Melbourne, and New York with acts like Touch Sensitive, Running Touch, and Late Nite Tuff Guy.

 In 2019 the group released two new singles, "Restless" and "Luv Is Not Enough", and announced they had begun work on their third studio album, with its release planned to be by late 2020.
 The band toured on the back of the new singles with sold-out shows in both the US and Canada.
 A European tour was scheduled for April 2020; however, due to the onset of the COVID-19 pandemic, the tour was postponed to 2022.
 The tenth anniversary edition of Illumination was released on vinyl in 2020, and then digitally the following year.

+The group's long-awaited third studio album, We Always Had Tomorrow, was released on 28 February 2025.